 You might be interested in this community if your work involves:

 - making sure decisions are based on evidence

 - presenting insights in an understandable way to both technical and non-technical audiences

-- building credible statistical models from data and using best coding practices to generate reproducible work
+- building statistical models from data and using coding best practices to generate reproducible work

 - commissioning data science projects

 - working with policy and operations to understand where data science can improve services for users